DCFApixels/DragonECS/README.md

 ```

 ### Modules
-Groups of systems that implement a common feature can be grouped into modules and easily added to the Pipeline.
+Groups of systems that implement a common feature can be grouped into modules and added to the Pipeline.
 ```c#
 using DCFApixels.DragonECS;
 class Module1 : IEcsModule